gisostallenberg/php-stratum-mysql/README.md

-# PhpStratum
+# PhpStratum: MySQL and MariaDB backend

-A stored procedure loader and wrapper class generator for MySQL in PHP.
+The backend of PhpStratum for MySQL and MariaDB.

 <table>
 <thead>